 If successful, this study in Ontario may lay the groundwork for similar studies and analyses using coroner data across Canada.

 Understanding long-term outcomes for injured workers

-How well—both health-wise and financially—are people with work-related injuries and illnesses doing when they are no longer receiving benefits or services from the workers’ compensation system?
+How well are people with work-related injuries and illnesses doing—both in terms of their health and personal finance— when they are no longer receiving benefits or services from the workers’ compensation system?
 Does the answer differ for people who go back to work quickly compared to those whose workers’ compensation claims extend beyond a year?
 A new study seeks to answer these questions and more as it examines how injured workers fare after they are no longer receiving benefits or services from Ontario’s Workplace Safety and Insurance Board (WSIB).

-Funded by the WSIB and led by IWH Senior Scientist and President Dr. Cam Mustard, the Ontario Injured Workers Outcome Study (OIWOS) will recruit three groups of workers’ compensation claimants into the study: those whose claims were resolved relatively quickly, those whose claims took somewhat longer to resolve, and those whose claims were prolonged.
-The research team is then comparing the health and job outcomes of these claimants to other groups of injured workers and to a group of Ontario workers who are similar in most respects except that they have not had a work injury or illness.
+Funded by the WSIB and led by IWH President and Senior Scientist Dr. Cam Mustard, the Ontario Injured Workers Outcome Study (OIWOS) will recruit three groups of workers’ compensation claimants into the study: those whose claims were resolved relatively quickly, those whose claims took somewhat longer to resolve, and those whose claims were prolonged.
+The research team will then examine the health and job outcomes of these claimants, comparing them to those of other groups of injured workers and to those of Ontario workers who are similar in most respects except that they have not had a work injury or illness.
 The study hopes to identify whether particular groups of workers are at most risk for poor work and health outcomes.